ThusithaDJ/aws-sam-cognito-api-lambda-sample/README.md

 ### Configure Cognito User Pool.

-Since we are planning to use AWS Cognito to authenticate client app with the Lambda functions, fist we need to configure AWS Cognito User Pool.
+Since we plan to use AWS Cognito to authenticate the client app with the Lambda functions, we need to configure AWS Cognito User Pool.

 ```yaml
   MyCognitoUserPool: # You can choose your own name.